John Martin's: Legacy

-Since the closure of the stores, David Jones have returned ownership of the "John Martin's" name to the Hayward family.
+Since the closure of the stores, David Jones have returned ownership of the John Martin's name to the Hayward family.

-The memory of Johnnies remains with former employees continuing to reminisce at staff reunions, and the continuing heritage of the annual Christmas Pageant.

 During its operation, John Martin's contributed significantly to South Australian society.
 This included sponsorship of major events such as the Adelaide Christmas Pageant and the Adelaide Festival of Arts.

 The Christmas tradition of the Magic Cave at John Martin's store in Rundle Street (now Rundle Mall) may date back to 1896.
 In 1933, Edward Hayward instigated the first John Martin's Christmas Pageant, which from 1934 has concluded with Father Christmas arriving at the store and entering the Magic Cave.

 The Magic Cave tradition, including its connection with the pageant, is continued by David Jones.
 David Jones however does not continue the tradition in the same way that John Martin's had previously.
 John Martin's had a dedicated area set aside each year for the Magic Cave which was located next to the toy department and was surrounded by Christmas decoration and trim.
 A special Santa Express Lift was used to transport children direct to the Magic Cave.
 In David Jones the Magic Cave is much smaller and is located up near the furniture department.
 The pageant itself is now owned by the state government, with naming rights given to the five major credit unions.
 Following this the pageant was known as the Credit Union Christmas Pageant for 20 years.
 In early 2019, People's Choice Credit Union announced they would be terminating their sponsorship of the pageant, leaving National Pharmacies to win sponsorship of the pageant.
 The pageant is now called the National Pharmacies Christmas Pageant.

+The first publication on the history of John Martin’s was released by Paul Flavel in September 2024.
+There is currently a television documentary of the history of John Martin's being made by local South Australian production company ABCx that will be released in late 2026.